Information scrambling in a collision model: Introduction

 \section{Introduction}

 In quantum mechanics, the evolution of a closed system is described by a unitary transformation.
 The encoded information in the system is thus preserved within the system during the time evolution because of the unitarity of the transformation.
-Although the information of the initial state will not be erased, it may spread throughout the entire system and cannot be accessed by local measurements.
-The delocalization of the initially localized information in a quantum system is referred as the {\it information scrambling}.
-The information scrambling is ubiquitous in variety physical systems ranging from the black hole in gravity to the many-body system in the field of condensed matter.
-It is intimately related to the phenomena of entanglement propagation in a diffusive system \cite{kim2013,khemani2018}, transportation in non-Fermi liquids \cite{banerjee2017}, the local thermalization in non-equilibrium many-body system \cite{nandkishore2015,alba2019}, and the black-hole information paradox \cite{hayden2007}.
-The information scrambling can also be considered as the reverse process of the information encoding in a neural networks \cite{shen2019}.
+Although the information about the initial state will not be erased, it may spread throughout the entire system and cannot be accessed by local measurements.
+The delocalization of the initially localized information in a quantum system is referred to as {\it information scrambling}.
+Information scrambling is ubiquitous in a variety physical systems ranging from the black hole in gravity to the many-body system in the field of condensed matter.
+It is intimately related to the phenomena of entanglement propagation in a diffusive system \cite{kim2013,khemani2018}, transportation in non-Fermi liquids \cite{banerjee2017}, local thermalization in non-equilibrium many-body systems \cite{nandkishore2015,alba2019}, and the black-hole information paradox \cite{hayden2007}.
+Information scrambling can also be considered the reverse process of information encoding in a neural networks \cite{shen2019}.

 In particular, the information scrambling can be employed as an indicator of the quantum chaotic dynamics.
 In the Heisenberg picture, a local unitary operator $\hat{W}$, which can be considered as the locally encoded information, of a quantum many-body system with Hamiltonian $\hat{H}$ will evolve as $\hat{W}(t)=e^{i\hat{H}t}\hat{W}e^{-i\hat{H}t}$.
 Depending on the many-body Hamiltonian $\hat{H}$, the operator $\hat{W}(t)$ may spread over the entire system and become nonlocal.
 The delocalization of the initial-local operator is recognized as the quantum version of butterfly effect and is essentially the same as the information scrambling.
 An appropriate quantity to characterize such a process is the so-called out-of-time-order correlator (OTOC) $C(t)=\langle\hat{W}^\dagger(t)\hat{V}^\dagger\hat{W}(t)\hat{V}\rangle$ \cite{swingle2018} where $\hat{V}$ is another local unitary operator which does not overlap with $\hat{W}$ at initial time, i.e. $[\hat{W}(0),\hat{V}]=0$.
 As the time goes, the commutator $[\hat{W}(t),\hat{V}]$ becomes nonzero implying the nonlocality of $\hat{W}(t)$.
 The non-community of $\hat{W}(t)$ and $\hat{V}$ is related to the OTOC by $\langle|[\hat{W}(t),\hat{V}]|^2\rangle=2(1-\text{Re}[C(t)])$.
 Therefore the decay of OTOC means the occurrence of information scrambling.
 Notice that the terms $e^{-i\hat{H}t}$ and $e^{i\hat{H}t}$ in the expression of $\hat{W}(t)$ are the forward and backward time-evolution operator.
 The latter is crucial in defining the OTOC.
 Although recent experimental works have realized the time-reversal operation in the nuclear magnetic resonance quantum simulator \cite{li2017} and trapped-ion system \cite{garttner2017}, it is still challenging in measuring the OTOC in large-scale realistic systems.